-Taxing undeveloped development land
+b) Taxing undeveloped development land

 The current development tax regime, comprising the optional Community Infrastructure Levy and local negotiated planning obligations, acts as a tax on development gains, while undeveloped land is not subject to taxation.
 Taxation should incentivise development.
-Consequently there is a case for introducing a tax on land with is appropriate for development, including both allocated and consented land, to encourage the landowner to bring the land forward for development.

-Taxing realised value appreciation on development, not anticipated appreciation a deterrent to development.
-There is logic in only taxing value appreciation from a new development at the point at which the value appreciation has actually been realised - that is at completion and/or onward disposal.
+Consequently, there is a case for introducing a tax on land with is appropriate for development, including both allocated and consented land, to encourage the landowner to bring the land forward for development.
+Tax should be based on realised value appreciation on development, not anticipated appreciation at the point of planning consent.
+Whereas there remains a case for taxing private sector value appreciation which arises as a result of land allocation, planning or adjacent development and infrastructure, the current mechanisms for taxing value appreciation at the time of start on site can act as a deterrent to development.
+There is a logic in only taxing value appreciation from a new development at the point at which the value appreciation has actually been realised - that is at completion and/or onward disposal.
 There is, therefore, an argument that deferring payment of CIL and planning obligations to completion/disposal will assist the delivery of new development.

-While there remains a case for taxing private sector value appreciation which arises as a result of land allocation, planning or adjacent development and infrastructure, the current mechanisms for taxing value appreciation at the time of start on site can act as

-Public equity shares in development as an alternative to taxation

-Value growth, furthermore, tends to continue through the life of any scheme, especially large schemes, and a satisfactory value-capture regime should aim to generate a public sharing in this continuing growth.
+Public equity shares in development as an alternative to taxation Value growth, furthermore, tends to continue through the life of any scheme, especially large schemes, and a satisfactory value-capture regime should aim to generate a public sharing in this continuing growth.
 An alternative approach is for the local planning authority to take an equity share in a private development, as a condition of planning consent, so that a proportion of any value uplift, either during the construction period, or on initial disposal or subsequent further disposal, is payable to the LPA.
 This would allow the LPA to establish a recyclable investment fund to support new infrastructure and housing development.

-Reforming property taxes
+c) Reforming property taxes:

 Property taxes also urgently need reform.
 The main property taxes are Stamp Duty, formally known as 'Stamp Duty Land Transaction Tax' and Council Tax.
 Stamp Duty is a tax on purchase.
 It taxes a household at the time they are most extended financially.
 There is a case for replacing Stamp Duty with a tax on capital gain on disposal.
 Capital Gains Tax would be levied at the point at which capital gains are realised.
 It currently applies to second homes and to properties where the landlord is non-resident.
 Application of CGT to first homes would reduce the ability of a home owner to use their capital gain to trade up and buy a larger property, generally in excess of any normal space requirement.
 It would also reduce the ability of households to pass on property wealth to their relatives.
 The transfer of property wealth between generations is now one of the most significant drivers of growing inequity in wealth and access to services.
 The limiting of such transfers, and parallel changes to inheritance tax thresholds, would make a significant contribution to reversing this trend.
-It would also lead to a slow-down in house price inflation, and in house price to income ratios, which have excluded many middle-income households from housing markets.
+It would also lead to a slow-down of house price inflation, and in house price to income ratios, which have excluded many middle-income households from housing markets.
+The case for replacing inheritance tax by a lifetime gifts tax should be considered.

-Council Tax
+d) Council Tax: